-edit Uses of PVC vs uPVC
+Uses of PVC vs. uPVC

-uPVC is used as a replacement for wood in construction, such as in double glazed window frames and window sills.
-It is also used instead of cast iron for plumbing and draining.
+uPVC is used as a replacement for wood in construction, such as in double glazed window frames and window sills and in what is known as vinyl siding in the U.S. It is a versatile material that can be manufacturered in many colors or made to look like other materials (e.g., wood). uPVC is also used instead of cast iron for certain types of heavy-duty plumbing and draining.

-edit uPVC vs. PVC Pipes
+uPVC vs. PVC Pipes

 PVC is not used for window frames, although some manufacturers may use “PVC” to refer to their uPVC windows.
+Instead, uPVC is used for window frames, as it does not decompose and is weather-resistant.

-uPVC is used for window frames, as it does not decompose, is weather-resistant, does not change shape under normal weather conditions, and is recyclable, as it can be reshaped at high temperature. uPVC windows are more energy-efficient than those with wooden or metal frames.
-It can also be used for door frames and conservatories.
+uPVC will not change shape under normal weather conditions, but it can be reshaped at very high temperatures. uPVC windows are more energy-efficient than those with wooden or metal frames.
+Moreover, uPVC can also be used for door frames and conservatories.

 This video shows how a typical uPVC window is installed:

-edit Safety and Risks
+Safety and Risks

 PVC-coated wires can form HCl fumes in a fire, which can be a health hazard.
 Plasticizers may leach out of PVC into the environment.
-The EU have now banned 3 types of phthalates used in PVC: DBP, BBP and DEHP.

 Phthalates are what allow PVC to be flexible.
 Some of the phthalates used in PVC have been restricted or banned over the years, and many others are being replaced with safer phthalates.
 Dibutyl, benzyl butyl, and DEHP are some of the more commonly banned or restricted phthalates.